Have You Suffered a Recent or Not So Recent Loss?

-And most of us have been through relationship loss in some form and have been devastated by that experience.
+And most of us who have been through relationship loss in some form have been devastated by that experience.

 Decisions have to be made, you have to function on a level that maintains your health and well-being.
 You might feel like you are going in a zillion different directions, and it can be exhausting.

-Are you the beneficiary or executor on an estate?
+Are you the beneficiary or executor of an estate?